miljkovicmisa/odin-recipes/README.md

 # odin-recipes
-This project contains recipes for some of the most popular coctails.
+This project contains recipes for some of the most popular cocktails.

 ## Recipes